JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 I ripped open the stapled top of the bag and rolled it’s crumbled top open to look inside and see what I could see.

 Inside was a humble mix junk: Some marbles, a few toy soldiers, some junky trading cards and even a few pieces of hardware—like a fuse or electrical adapter—and even a semi-usable ballpoint pen.
 It was like a minature sampling of the items this guy sold at the table… But in a bag!
-But there mixed in with bthe other stuff—but physically bigger than the other junk—was a copy of F. Scott Fitzgerald’s “The Great Gatsby.”
+But there mixed in with bthe other stuff—but physically bigger than the other junk—was a slightly water damaged copy of F. Scott Fitzgerald’s “The Great Gatsby.”

 “Wow!” my friend said, “That’s a good book!” he added.
-The guy who ran the junk table agreed, “You scored a good one!” he said as he looked on at me admiring my score while eyeing other people rummaging through his junk.
+The guy who ran the junk table agreed, “You scored a good one!” he said as he looked on at me admiring my score while simultaneously eyeing other people rummaging through his junk.

 “I never read this,” I added.
 In fact at that point in my young life I hated reading.
 It was always a chore and seemingly—based on the way that teachers treated it in lessons—some kind of punishment that teachers bestowed upon kids.
 So I avoided reading whenever I could.